amdean/motion-notify/README.md

 Using the Service User OAuth (p12 file) means that the files are created and owned by the service user<br/>
 When using folders that means we need to set the folder permission explicitly.<br/>
 By Default the ```gmail/user``` from config is set as a writer.
 To add any other users set the ```read_users``` and ```write_users``` values in config.
-These values should be the same as the
+These values should be the email addresses of the users you wish to permission.

 ## TODO